YouTransactor-SAS/mPOS-SDK-Android/README.md

 YouTransactor mPOS card terminals are :
 * uCube ( with differents versions )
-* uCube Touch
+* YT-Touch

-The uCube Touch is a new version of the uCube.
+The YT-Touch is a new version of the uCube.
 There are some hardware differences, like:
-* The uCube use the Classic Bluetooth and the uCube Touch use the Bluetooth Low Energy (BLE)
+* The uCube use the Classic Bluetooth and the YT-Touch use the Bluetooth Low Energy (BLE)
-* The uCube provide a magstripe reader but not the uCube Touch
+* The uCube provide a magstripe reader but not the YT-Touch
 * ...

 For the SDK, there is no difference betwen all YouTransactor's card terminals.
-For example, if you integrate the uCube Touch, at the beginning you should use UCubeAPI to setup a BLE Connection Manager, and if you intergrate the uCube, you should setup a classic bluetooth connection manager.
+For example, if you integrate the YT-Touch, at the beginning you should use UCubeAPI to setup a BLE Connection Manager, and if you intergrate the uCube, you should setup a classic bluetooth connection manager.
 So the RPC module will use to send/receive data from terminal.

 ### 2. uCube